Vaadin: Hilla (TypeScript API)

+Starting in October 2025, Hilla is being discontinued as a stand-alone product and merged into Flow.

 Vaadin's UI components

 Vaadin includes a set of User Interface (UI) components implemented as Web Components.
 These components include a server-side Java API (Vaadin Flow) but can also be used directly in HTML documents as well.
 Vaadin's UI components work with mouse and touch events, can be customized with CSS, are compatible with WAI-ARIA, include keyboard and screen readers support, and support right-to-left languages.

 The following table shows a list of the UI components included in Vaadin: